BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2a_Interlude_Using_JQ.md

 ```
 To complete the transaction fee calculation, you subtract the .vout .amount (1.045) from the .vin .amount (1.3).

-To do this, you'll need to install `bc`:
+To do this, you'll need to install `bc` if you haven't already:
 ```
 $ sudo apt-get install bc
 ```